Albatross: Taxonomy and evolution

 Sibley and Ahlquist's molecular study of the evolution of the bird families has put the radiation of the Procellariiformes in the Oligocene period 35–30 million years ago (Mya), though this group probably originated earlier, with a fossil sometimes attributed to the order, a seabird known as Tytthostonyx, being found in late Cretaceous rocks (70 Mya).
 The molecular evidence suggests that the storm petrels were the first to diverge from the ancestral stock, and the albatrosses next, with the procellarids and diving petrels separating later.
 The earliest fossil albatrosses were found in Eocene to Oligocene rocks, although some of these are only tentatively assigned to the family and none appear to be particularly close to the living forms.
 They are Murunkus (Middle Eocene of Uzbekistan), Manu (early Oligocene of New Zealand), and an undescribed form from the Late Oligocene of South Carolina.
 The oldest widely accepted fossil albatross is Tydea septentrionalis from the early Oligocene of Belgium.
-Diomedavus knapptonensis is smaller than all extant albatrosses and was found in late Oligocene strata of Washington State, USA.
-Plotornis was formerly often considered a petrel but is now accepted as an albatross.
+Diomedavus knapptonensis is smaller than all extant albatrosses and was found in late Oligocene strata of Washington State, U.S. Plotornis was formerly often considered a petrel but is now accepted as an albatross.
 It is from the Middle Miocene of France, a time when the split between the four modern genera was already underway as evidenced by Phoebastria californica and Diomedea milleri, both being mid-Miocene species from Sharktooth Hill, California.
 These show that the split between the great albatrosses and the North Pacific albatrosses occurred by 15 Mya.
 Similar fossil finds in the Southern Hemisphere put the split between the sooties and mollymawks at 10 Mya.

 The fossil record of the albatrosses in the Northern Hemisphere is more complete than that of the Southern, and many fossil forms of albatross have been found in the North Atlantic, which today has no albatrosses.
 The remains of a colony of short-tailed albatrosses have been uncovered on the island of Bermuda, and the majority of fossil albatrosses from the North Atlantic have been of the genus Phoebastria (the North Pacific albatrosses); one, Phoebastria anglica, has been found in deposits in both North Carolina and England.
 Due to convergent evolution in particular of the leg and foot bones, remains of the prehistoric pseudotooth birds (Pelagornithidae) may be mistaken for those of extinct albatrosses; Manu may be such a case, and quite certainly the supposed giant albatross femur from the Early Pleistocene (Note: Gelasian, formerly Late Pliocene) Dainichi Formation at Kakegawa, Japan, actually is from one of the last pseudotooth birds.
 Aldiomedes angustirostris was a uniquely narrow-beaked species from the Pliocene of New Zealand.
 (Note: The articles on Diomedea, Phoebastria, and Thalassarche contain more data on fossil species of living albatross genera.)